bfg-lhirschi/tf-sonarqube-integration/README.md

 ## Usage
 Terraform files and the Github Actions they deploy are located in the root of the repo.
-These module blocks in the `sonar_deployment.tf` file call the Sonarqube module and iterates over the matching repos.
+The module blocks in the `sonar_deployment.tf` file call the Sonarqube module and iterates over the matching repos.

 ### Adding to the configuration
 Add a similar block to the `sonar_depoloyment.tf` file.